Alexius-Huang/Ruby-Cryptography/README.md

   # => "INVASIONOFNORMANDY"
 ```

-You can generate new key randomly by 'Cipher::Vigenere#random_key' with a parameter which specify the length of the key :
+You can generate new key randomly by `Cipher::Vigenere#random_key` with a parameter which specify the length of the key :

 ```ruby
   key.random_key 5